Skip to Content Facebook Feature Image

 LA Kings acquire high-scoring Artemi Panarin in a trade with the New York Rangers

-The Kings then signed Panarin to a two-year, $22 million contract that will keep the Russian forward in Los Angeles through the 2027-28 season.
+After the Kings sent a conditional third-round draft pick and prospect Liam Greentree to the Rangers in a trade for the high-scoring left wing, they swiftly locked down Panarin with a two-year, $22 million contract that will keep the Russian forward in Los Angeles through the 2027-28 season.

-The trade ends weeks of uncertainty around the future of the 34-year-old Panarin, who hadn't played since Jan.
-26 while the Rangers held him out in anticipation of trading their top scorer in each of the past seven consecutive seasons.
-He currently leads New York with 57 points in 52 games.
+The trade ends weeks of uncertainty around the 34-year-old Panarin, who hadn't played since Jan.
+26 while the Rangers held him out in anticipation of moving their top scorer in each of the past seven consecutive seasons.
+Panarin has 57 points in 52 games this season for last-place New York, which has embarked on what general manager Chris Drury describes as a retooling process less than two years after making the Eastern Conference final.

-Los Angeles has been committed to defense-first hockey for more than a decade, and coach Jim Hiller has kept the system alive despite four consecutive first-round playoff exits to the Edmonton Oilers.
-But new GM Ken Holland swung this move to inject some excitement and offense into a team that has appeared to be stuck between fringe Stanley Cup contention and full rebuilding.
+Los Angeles has been committed to defense-first hockey for more than a decade, and coach Jim Hiller has kept that mentality despite four consecutive first-round playoff exits to the Edmonton Oilers.
+While Holland said the Kings don't intend to change their style of play, Panarin and the Kings both believe he can fit into their system while injecting excitement into a team that needs it.

-The Rangers retained half of his $11.6 million salary cap hit while acquiring Greentree, the 20-year-old Windsor Spitfires forward taken late in the first round of the 2024 draft.
+The Rangers retained half of Panarin's $11.6 million salary cap hit while acquiring Greentree, the 20-year-old Windsor Spitfires forward taken late in the first round of the 2024 draft.

 If the Kings win a playoff round, the pick becomes a second-rounder.
 If they reach the Western Conference final, the Rangers also get a 2028 fourth-round pick.